Read the four-part story of our Toyota RAV4 restoration project as we locate, buy and restore an early example of the original compact SUV.

 Now, however, the compact SUV segment is overflowing with wannabees.
 Among this crowd the Toyota RAV4 has retained its market impact.
-It is estimated that over 90 per cent of all RAV4 models ever produced are still on the road, and more examples of the latest generation are being sold globally than ever before in the car’s 20-year history.
+It is estimated that more than 90 per cent of all RAV4 models ever produced are still on the road, and more examples are being sold globally than ever before in the car’s 20-year history.

-To help celebrate this anniversary and gain a better understanding of how the RAV4 defined the genre, we invested in a first-generation model to restore and add to the ranks of Toyota’s heritage fleet.
+To help celebrate this anniversary and gain a better understanding of how the RAV4 defined the genre, back in 2015 we invested in a first-generation model to restore and add to the ranks of Toyota GB’s heritage fleet.

 It wasn’t possible to give the car more than a superficial examination before purchase, but back in our workshop we had the chance to give it a more thorough once-over.
 Its condition was deemed reasonable rather than good and clearly there were some areas around the brakes and body that were particularly dubious.
 We quickly ascertained that the RAV4 needed a complete overhaul but were not sure yet if it would require a full-blown restoration.